 - Keeping your workplace safe: Who is responsible?

 1. Understanding the basics

 Keeping a workplace safe comes from a combination of common sense and planning.
 By learning about and identifying potential risks, you can prevent or control them.
 Once the proper measures are in place, it’s just a matter of using common sense to ensure they are being followed by everyone on site.

 Workplace safety refers to the rules, regulations and guidelines that keep corporate and industrial working environments safe during day-to-day operations.
 Some of these rules will be outlined in official regulations, some with be unique to individual industries or workspaces, and some will be common sense approaches that keep people safe while at work.

 What are the risks of not keeping a workplace safe?

 It is important to keep workplaces safe to avoid any unwanted accidents or incidents.
-These incidents can range from minor inconveniences which hinder people from working in a smooth and frictionless way to more extreme issues.
-These serious issues could include accidents that cause severe injury to workers or even death, and substantial damage to valuable assets or infrastructure.
+These incidents can range from minor inconveniences that slightly hinder people from completing their duties to complete stoppages in work.
+These serious issues could include accidents that cause severe injury to workers or even death and substantial damage to valuable assets or infrastructure.

 Risks vary depending on several factors:

 - The type of work undertaken in that facility or office